Differentiable Discrete Elastic Rods for Real-Time Modeling of Deformable Linear Objects: Experimental Details

 \subsection{ARMOUR}

 To perform a shape matching task, we rely upon ARMOUR\cite{ARMOUR}, an optimization-based motion planning and control framework.
 The goal of the shape matching task is to use a robot arm to manipulate the DLO from an initial configuration to a predefined target configuration.
 To accomplish this goal, ARMOUR performs planning in a receding horizon fashion.
 During each planning iteration, ARMOUR selects a trajectory to follow by solving an optimization problem.
+ARMOUR represents joint trajectories of the robot as polynomials, where the coefficients are considered as the decision variables of the optimization.
+One end of the rope is rigidly attached to the end effector of the robot, whose configuration can be computed by forward kinematics.
+By plugging the end effector configuration at the end of the trajectories into DEFORM, we are able to get a prediction of the rope configuration at the end of the robot motion.
+The cost function for the optimization problem to minimize is then defined as the norm distance between the predicted rope configuration and the target rope configuration.
+Joint position, velocity, and torque limits of the arm are considered as constraints of the optimization problem in ARMOUR's formulation, which ensures that the robot motion is feasible.
+The solution to this optimization problem is then the joint trajectories of the robot that manipulate the rope to approach the desired configuration.
+To command the robot to track the solution trajectories, we use the controller proposed in ARMOUR.
+This process is conducted repeatedly until the desired configuration is reached, or a planning iteration limit is reached resulting in a failure.
 More details about ARMOUR's trajectory parameterization and associated closed loop controller can be found in \cite[Section IX]{ARMOUR}.
 The cost function minimizes the distance between the predicted DLO configuration given a chosen robot trajectory and a target DLO configuration.
 The predicted state of the DLO is computed via a DLO modeling technique.